 I am an Assistant Professor of Computer Science at the University of California, Irvine (UCI) and a member of UCI's Interactive Graphics & Visualization Lab (iGravi).
 Before joining UCI, I was a postdoctoral associate at MIT.
-I received my Ph.D. in computer science from Cornell University in 2014, advised by Kavita Bala.
+I received my Ph.D. in computer science from Cornell University in 2014.

 More broadly, I am interested in modeling and solving particle (e.g., photon and neutron) transport problems under complex and realistic configurations.
 We draw inspirations from optics, material science, and computational statistics to develop new techniques for computer graphics & vision, industrial design, material engineering, and biomedical applications.